teamfact/hcp-iot-api-node/README.md

 	}, function(error) { console.log(error); });
 }, function(error) { console.log(error); });
 ```
-Because all methods return Promises, it is much easer to deal with sychronous requests, avoid handling errors multiple times and keep everything more readable.
+Because the libraries methods return Promises, it is much easer to deal with sychronous requests, avoid handling errors multiple times and keep everything more readable.
 So the API actually looks like this:

 ```js
 rdms.createDeviceType({...})